rajat2502/YDKJS_Notes/Get_Started/Appendix_A_Exploring_Further.md

 // 456 TS Ave
 ```

-- Because the value assigned to myAddress is an object, it’s held/assigned by reference, and thus the assignment to the yourAddress variable is a copy of the reference, not the object value itself.
-That’s why the updated value assigned to the myAddress.street is reflected when we access yourAddress.street.
+- Because the value assigned to `myAddress` is an object, it’s held/assigned by reference, and thus the assignment to the `yourAddress` variable is a copy of the reference, not the object value itself.
+That’s why the updated value assigned to the `myAddress.street` is reflected when we access `yourAddress.street`.

 ## So Many Function Forms